mvdgeijn/pax8/README.md

 You can get your developer credentials from the Pax8 panel: https://docs.pax8.com/api/v1#section/Create-a-Developer-Application

-Added the credentials to your project .env file:
+Add the credentials to your project .env file.
+These credentials are used to get an access token.
+This access token is valid for 24h, so it's recommended to store it and renew it within 24h.

 PAX8_CLIENT_ID=<your client id>

 PAX8_CLIENT_SECRET=<your client secret>

-These credentials are used to get your access token.

 ## Usage